Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 - Go to [python.org/downloads](https://www.python.org/downloads/)
 - Download the latest version of **Python 3** (NOT Python 2).
 The current version (as of July 2018) is 3.7.0.
+- Run the installer, and change the following options:
-- Run the installer.
-On Windows, **check the box to "Add Python 3.7 to PATH".** And if you are using a school laptop, **uncheck "Install launcher for all users".**
+    - On Windows, check the box to "Add Python 3.7 to PATH"
+    - If you are using a school laptop, uncheck "Install launcher for all users"
 - Open Command Prompt (search "cmd").
 Type `python` and press Enter.
 If that doesn't work, try `py` instead.

 > This is Python's interactive mode.
 You can type Python code in and press Enter to run it immediately.